lauralwd/MIKC_tree/README.md

           , [pdf](figures/MIKC_orthogroup_selection-basal-v9_guide-v4_aligned-mafft-einsi_prank_trim-gt1_iqtree-b1000_booster_withrnaseq.pdf)
           & [inkscape_svg](figures/MIKC_orthogroup_selection-basal-v9_guide-v4_aligned-mafft-einsi_prank_trim-gt1_iqtree-b1000_booster_withrnaseq.svg)

-## Final figure
+## Final figure as shown in Dijkhuizen et al. 2021
 ![](figures/MIKC_orthogroup_selection-basal-v9_guide-v4_aligned-mafft-einsi_prank_trim-gt1_iqtree-b1000_booster_withrnaseq.svg)

 ## Guide through files and directories

 ### Directories
 The five directories in this respository should be reasonably self explanatory.
-The `data` directory contains input sequences and alingments.
+The `data` directory contains input sequences and alignments.
 Since I don't consider phylogenetic trees to be data, I store these in the `analyses` directory.
 Because jupy notebooks don't always render too well on GitHub, I included several html "print-outs" in the `docs` directory.
 For any questions about software versions used: conda environments used in the analyses documented here are available in the `envs` directory.
 If no specific conda environment is listed in the notebooks, then the default environment 'phylogenetics' was used.
-Finally, the `figures` directory contains two manually "polished" versions of the phylogenetic tree and annotating data for direct inclusing in a journal submission.
+Finally, the `figures` directory contains two manually "polished" versions of the phylogenetic tree and annotating data for direct inclusion in a journal submission.

 ### JuPy notebooks
 This repository contains many JuPy notebooks in which I and my colleagues stepwise tried to get a better phylogenetic signal of MIKC evolution and interpretation of the placement of fern sequences.
-This typically was an itterative process, in which protein sequences were aligned, filtered, some tree was made, and we concluded.
+In this itterative process, MIKC protein sequences were aligned, filtered, a tree was infered, and we concluded.
 Each notebook describes one itteration of this process.
 Here I list briefly the main conclusion or improvement for each of these notebooks in their chronological order.

 In `MIKC_tree_workflow-v1.ipynb`
 ([ipynb](https://github.com/lauralwd/MIKC_tree/blob/master/MIKC_tree_workflow-v1.ipynb)